daviflorencio212-rgb/metropoles-TIGRIN/README.md

 			local t = tostring(o.Text or "")
 			local low = string.lower(t)
-			if not string.find(low, "finalizar") and not string.find(low, "fechar") and not string.find(low, "salvar") and o.AbsoluteSize.X > 5 then
+			if not string.find(low, "finalizar") and not string.find(low, "fechar") and o.AbsoluteSize.X > 5 then
 				if isArmaConhecida(t) then
 					table.insert(prioritarios, o)
 				else